Kauai Itinerary Suggestions

 Kauai 'Pack-and-Go' Wayfinder Guides for daily excursions

-Ultimately, we’ve designed our Kauai itineraries around a set number of on-island Kauai days: offering one, two, three, four, five, six, seven-day itineraries for exploring the island, soaking in the best sights, and ensuring your precious time on Kauai is used wisely.
+Ultimately, we’ve designed our Kauai itineraries around a set number of on-island Kauai days: offering one, two, three, four, five, six, and seven-day itineraries for exploring the island, soaking in the best sights, and ensuring your precious time on Kauai is used wisely.
 We’ve tried to balance our itineraries between those who seek adventure and those who are looking to find a good beach and relax.
 Overall, we want your experience to be exactly what you’ve dreamed of when planning your Kauai trip.

 For each island, including Kauai, we’ve attempted to split up the itinerary days by sorting attractions according to their geographic proximity; i.e; on west Kauai day, you’d explore the best of west Kauai’s attractions, beaches, and activities.
 Our itineraries are not meant to necessarily be followed consecutively, which would probably be exhausting, but instead as a grab-and-go resource for ‘mapping’ your trip - think of us as a Wayfinder’s guide to Kauai.
 We always like to travel by making day-by-day plans, putting the most important attractions and activities (the must-see and do) upfront, and if the weather doesn’t cooperate one of those days we just switch that day with another.
 That way we always get to the important stuff first, and if we have to skip anything, it’s ideally the minor attractions only.